towolf/towolf.github.com/docs/PsychDemos/SimpleVoiceTriggerDemo.markdown

 The script relies on well working sound cards and drivers.
-It should "just work" on most MacOS/X and Linux systems with standard hardware, but it will need special ASIO capable sound hardware on MS\-Windows for accurate timing\!
+It should "just work" on most MacOS/X and Linux systems with standard hardware, but it will need special ASIO capable sound hardware on MS-Windows for accurate timing\!
 See "help InitializePsychSound" for details.

 In any case you \*must\* verify correct timing of your sound hardware with